About Me

 Sara Lohmann, Jason Yosinski, Eric Gold, Jeff Clune, Jeremy Blum and Hod Lipson.

-Proceedings of the 13th International Conference on the Synthesis and Simulation of Living Systems (to appear).
+Proceedings of the 13th International Conference on the Synthesis and Simulation of Living Systems.
 19 July 2012.

 abstract▾ |